 What is placemaking, and how can cities effectively work with developers to foster inviting spaces?

-In a webinar hosted by the International City/County Management Association (ICMA), Brett Malky, president and founder of EQA Landmark Communities, and Cody Howell, senior vice president at Buxton, addressed these important questions.
+In a webinar hosted by the International City/County Management Association (ICMA), representatives from Buxton and EQA Landmark Communities addressed these important questions.
 Here’s what they had to say:

 What is Placemaking?

 Placemaking is a city planning approach that returns to development’s roots – the way things were done in the early part of the last century.
 Placemaking projects typically have the following characteristics:

 - Often mixed-use, providing opportunities to live, work, play, shop, and dine

 - Has the “it” factor, which often means that a special characteristic (e.g. a waterfront) has been preserved

 This approach to community development is what consumers want, which makes it sustainable.